glushenkovIG/GameNodeHackathon/README.md

   <img src="Fight2.jpg" width="350" title="Second fight.">
 </p>

-At the end of every session we generate the transaction in the Pravda blockchain with all the information about this fight: types of the cars, users’ addresses and the result of the fight.
+At the end of every session we generate the transaction in the Pravda blockchain with all the information about this fight: types of the cars, users, addresses and the result of the fight.

 ```
 curl -X POST -H "Content-Type: application/json" --data '{"address": "21B262DDCF883D69D4642CFA21E39B463F143BA0729D195E16C3E9BD1BC139EA", "method":